CATEM1NAL/APyday-2/FAQ.md

 ## I'm trying to connect to a multiworld, but it disconnects instantly.
 Check the client!
 If it's failing and popping an error box, something is going horribly wrong - otherwise there should be a message that explains the issue.
-Most likely you haven't wiped your old multiworld data from the game yet; the client provides a step-by-step guide to doing this correctly.

-## Can I use multiple save files to play multiple multiworlds at once?
-No. I have a concept for an automated save switching system that will allow you to jump between multiworlds without having to reset your multiworld data, but it will take a bit of time to figure out and implement.
-Due to this it's a low priority feature, however I can bump it up the queue if enough people want this to happen!